ToJans/tojans.github.com/content/blog/how-to-explain-dependent-typing.md

 categories:
 ---

-Take an average programmer - let's call him Joe D. - and have him talk to a fictuous academic called Alan T.:
+Take an average programmer - let's call him Joe D. - and have him talk to a fictitious academic called Alan T.:

 ## What doesn't work